DevelopersLeague/Etherfunds/README.md

 **What if owner is a NGO and then they distribute money to management as well as to the cause, but they majorly used their funds for management, can you do something about it?**
 - same as above
+- Or we can have seperate privacy policies or terms of usage for such cases

 <br />